 After briefly surveying the history of trusts, the Portfolio defines “income” and “principal.”
 The various iterations of the Uniform Principal and Income Act (2000) are described and differentiated.
 After explaining when the right to income begins and ends, the Portfolio illustrates how to allocate receipts and disbursements to principal and income, as the case may be.
 It also discusses complementary topics such as transfers between principal and income and trustees powers that may affect whether a particular item is characterized as principal or income.
 The Portfolio also suggests how to present fiduciary financial information based on guidance from the National Committee on National Fiduciary Accounting Standards.
 Finally, the Portfolio discusses transfers between income and principal from investments under the Uniform Prudent Investor Act.

 The Portfolio identifies differences between fiduciary accounting rules and tax rules concerning principal and income.
 The point is made that the accounting definitions must be understood in order to properly determine taxable income of a trust or an estate.
 However, the Portfolio does not discuss tax rules in detail.
-Readers seeking more information on tax aspects of the topic should consult Acker, 852 T.M., Income Taxation of Trusts and Estates, in the Estates, Gifts, and Trusts Series of Bloomberg Tax Portfolios.
+Readers seeking more information on tax aspects of the topic should consult Acker, 852 T.M., Income Taxation of Trusts and Estates, in the Estates, Gifts, and Trusts Series of Tax Management Portfolios.

 This Portfolio may be cited as Acker, 853 T.M., Accounting for Trusts and Estates.